Which letters are friends?

 Like, are Q and U actual friends?

-If you read the room, it seems like Q is just super awkward and U is the only person who takes pity on them - but U probably has a ton of better friends, right?
+If you read the room, it seems like in reality, Q is super awkward and U is the only person who takes pity on them.
+But U probably has a ton of better friends, right?

 Let’s figure out which letters have genuine, non-toxic two-sided friendships.